loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

  <div class="infobox">
 If you'd like to know more about the options the `loco new` command provides, here's a quick rundown.
 If not, feel free to skip this side-note and continue on to the next part.

+* For the built-in starter templates, the options are:
+  * `lightweight-service` which is aimed to be minimal and only has controllers and views.
+Choosing this option will not include the selection options for database, background workers, or asset serving.
+  * `Rest API` which has the DB connection and user auth, but does not include views (no asset serving option later on).
+  * `SaaS app` which comes with the DB connection and user auth, as well as views and templating.
 </div>

  Now `cd` into your `myapp` and start your app by running `cargo loco start`: